Freight and fridge sales: Indian economists seek GDP clues amid data doubts

 Data reporting has long been a challenge in an economy where the informal sector accounts for 40 percent of output and employs nine in 10 workers.

-The federal statistics office carries out periodic surveys of the grey economy, but it mostly extrapolates data from old surveys.
+The federal statistics office carries out periodic surveys of the gray economy, but it mostly extrapolates data from old surveys.

 And since India does not have reliable national retail sales data, statisticians use production figures to estimate consumer spending.